Energy-Constrained UAV Data Collection Systems: NOMA and OMA: Introduction

-While the aforementioned research contributions have laid a solid foundation on NOMA and UAV systems, the investigations on the application of NOMA in UAV-enabled IoT systems are still quite open.
-As described before, the limited energy of UAVs and IoT devices need to be carefully considered while improving the system performance.
-To the best of our knowledge, there is the first work to investigate different multiple access schemes in the UAV-enabled IoT system.
-Dose NOMA still outperform OMA in such systems?\\ Driven by the above issue, in this article, we consider UAV-enabled IoT systems with different multiple access schemes.
-Specifically, the UAV flies from the predefined initial location to final location to harvest data from ground IoT devices under the UAV and IoT devices energy constraints.
-Our main contributions of this paper are summarized as follows: \begin{itemize} \item We propose energy limied UAV-enabled IoT by utilizing both OMA and NOMA schemes.
-By utilizing the proposed models, we formulate the minimum UAV data collection throughput maximization problem by jointly optimizing the UAV trajectory, IoT devices' transmit power and scheduling, while taking the energy constraints of both UAV and IoT devices into consideration. \item For the OMA scheme, we develop an efficient algorithm with alternating optimization (AO) method, where each non-convex subproblems are solved by applying successive convex approximation (SCA) technique.
-We further prove that the proposed algorithm is convergent.
-We derive the performance upper bound by ignoring the UAV energy constraint. \item For the NOMA scheme, we propose a penalty-based algorithm for solving the mixed integer non-convex decoding order design subproblem, where the relaxed continuous variables are forced to be binaries through iterations.
-We demonstrate that the OMA scheme can be regarded as a special case of the NOMA scheme. \item Numerical results demonstrate that: 1) our designed algorithms for both schemes have a fast convergence speed; 2) the max-min throughput performance obtained by our proposed algorithm significantly outperforms other benchmark schemes; 3) the performance achieved by the NOMA scheme is always larger than or equal to that of the OMA scheme. \end{itemize}
+Against the above discussion, in this article, we investigate energy-constrained UAV data collection systems with two MA schemes, namely OMA and NOMA.
+Specifically, the UAV flies from the predefined initial location to the final location to harvest data from GNs, under the constraints on the UAV's and GNs' energy limitations.
+The main contributions are summarized as follows: \begin{itemize} \item We propose a energy-constrained UAV data collection framework where both OMA and NOMA are employed at the UAV when collecting data from GNs.
+Based on the proposed framework, we jointly optimize the UAV trajectory, the GNs' transmit power, and the GN scheduling for maximization of the minimum UAV data collection throughput from all GNs, subject to the energy constraints at both the UAV and GNs. \item For OMA, we develop an efficient algorithm by employing alternating optimization (AO) method, where each non-convex subproblem is iteratively solved by applying successive convex approximation (SCA) technique.
+We demonstrate that the proposed algorithm is guaranteed to converge. \item For NOMA, we propose a penalty-based algorithm for solving the additional mixed integer non-convex decoding order design subproblem, where the relaxed continuous variables are forced to be binaries through iterations. \item Numerical results demonstrate that the max-min throughput obtained by the proposed algorithm significantly outperforms other benchmark schemes.
+It also shows that NOMA always achieves no worse performance than that of OMA, and the performance gain of NOMA over OMA is noticeable when GNs have sufficient energy. \end{itemize}